Shipping and discount codes are added at checkout

 It was around 9 am when we reached the town of Ajdabiya, the last Libyan town held by the rebels in the east, some 80 km before the frontline.
 We crossed one of the many checkpoints manned by the rebels on the way to the frontline which was at a gas station and a mosque that marks the halfway point between the Libyan towns of Brega and Ajdabiya.

 I had told Ben that if I had a chance to go further toward the frontline towards Brega, I would, and then others could then move up with the cars and meet me.
-Ben told me to let him know before I went ahead.
+Ben asked me to let him know before I go ahead.
 So we both agreed on this arrangement.
 Meanwhile, a rebel pickup truck came zooming from the frontline carrying a wounded Gaddafi loyalist whom the rebel forces had captured during the fight.
-So all the photographers started taking photographs of the captured soldier, including Ben and I.
+All the photographers started taking pictures of the captured soldier, including myself and Ben.

 The truck advanced for about a kilometer, then went off the road into the desert and behind a sand dune.
 Three rebels were in the truck, one driver and two others riding at the back.
 The rebels fired four grad missiles, then drove back toward the main road to reload.
 They then returned behind the sand dune and fired two more rockets.

 All of sudden we came under heavy return fire.
 Panic broke.
 Shells, fired by brigades loyal to Gaddafi, started falling all around us.
 There was also heavy machine-gun fire, so a rebel and I jumped in the back of the truck.
 I was sitting right beneath the grad missile launcher.
 The rebels fired a third missile as they were speeding away and the blast knocked me off.
 I fell on the sand with a thud.